cadlebe/northwestclock.github.io/README.md

   ```bash
   vim /etc/systemd/northwest-clock.service
   ```
-3. Change <username> to username that will be running clock as a service
+3. Change <username> to username that will be running clock as a service, (it is not recommend to run as root.)
 4. Save and exit file
 5. Enable service:
   ```Bash